 The tank is filled by attaching an air supply from your shop compressor to the connector (item 4).
-If I were building this tank again, I would make this connector a “checked” one, meaning that air would only flow into the tank through it, but if it tried to escape, the check in the connector would prevent air from getting out.
+If I were building this tank again, I would make this connector a “checked” one, meaning that air would only flow into the tank through it, but if it tried to escape, the check-in the connector would prevent air from getting out.

 Item 5 is the tank air gauge that I watch when I’m filling the tank up to the 120 PSI level.
 Be careful not to over-pressurize your tank.
 In my shop, that’s not likely to happen as I have set the discharge pressure from my shop compressor to 120 PSI.
 That’s the highest pressure possible that I can pump into my portable tank.

-Next is Item 6, a mini-regulator that I use to set the pressure that’s going to my brad nailer.
+Next is item 6, a mini-regulator that I use to set the pressure that’s going to my brad nailer.
 You want to set this pressure as low as possible and still have the nailer work properly.
 This will extend the life of the air charge in the portable air tank.
 I set this regulator for 80 PSI as that is the pressure that my brad nailer works best at.

-I deliberately plumbed the air from the mini-regulator into a 3/4″ copper tube (item 7- above).
+I deliberately plumbed the air from the mini-regulator into a 3/4″ copper tube (item 7).
 This pipe also connects to the coupler (item 8) and it’s this coupler that I plug the airline to my brad nailer into.
 The 3/4″ tube provides a mini-reservoir of air, ensuring that when I press the lever on the brad nailer, there’s plenty of air instantly available to drive the brad home.

 This next picture is of the same tank taken from a different angle.

 You can clearly see in this last photo how I attached the mini-reservoir (the 3/4″ copper pipe, item 9) to the air hog handle to ensure that it won’t break or be inadvertently used by itself as a handle for the tank.

-So, not only does this rig allow me between 40 – 50 “shots” on my brad nailer when I’m doing woodwork around my building, it also allows me to fill up the local soccer and footballs for the kids, as well.
+So, not only does this rig allow me between 40 – 50 “shots” on my brad nailer when I’m doing woodwork around my building, but it also allows me to fill up the local soccer and footballs for the kids, as well.